rodrigo-caballero/linepyline/README.md

 ```
 ![](examples/h2o_only.svg)
 ```
-# try it again, including CO2
+# Try it again, now including CO2
-# if concentration given as scalar, will be assumed uniform (well mixed) through column
+# if concentration given as a scalar,
+# it will be assumed uniform (well mixed) through the column
 absorbers = {'H2O' : atm.x_H2O,
                    'CO2' : 400*1.e-6}

-# this one takes ~1 s -- CO2 has a lot of lines
+# Repeat the calculation.
+This one takes ~1 s -- CO2 has a lot of lines
 ds = rtm.radiative_transfer(nu_min, nu_max, dnu, p, ps, T, Ts, a
 ```
 ![](examples/h2o_co2.svg)